FLEXtime: Filterbank learning to explain time series: Experimental setup

 \subsection{Baselines}

-We use six different baselines to compare to our method.
-For gradient-based explanations we use \textbf{saliency} \cite{saliency}, \textbf{gradient times input} (G$\times$I) \cite{gxi}, \textbf{guided backpropagation} (GB) \cite{guided-backprop}, and \textbf{integrated gradients} (IG) \cite{integratedgradients}.
+We use six different XAI baselines to compare our methods.
+For gradient-based explanations, we use \textbf{saliency} \cite{saliency}, \textbf{gradient times input} (G$\times$I) \cite{gxi}, \textbf{guided backpropagation} (GB) \cite{guided-backprop}, and \textbf{integrated gradients} (IG) \cite{integratedgradients}.
 We equip all of these with a virtual inspection layer to propagate the explanations into the frequency domain, see \cite{vilrp}.
-For recent time series explainability methods, we use an adapted version of \textbf{Dynamask} to learn elementwise explanations in the frequency domain \cite{dynamask}.
-See the appendix for details on the adaptation.
-We mark all methods that have been adapted to the frequency domain by an *.
-Finally, we also compare to \textbf{FreqRISE} \cite{freqrise}.
+All methods that have been adapted to the frequency domain is marked by an *.
+Additionally, we compare to \textbf{FreqRISE} \cite{freqrise}, which is directly designed to provide explanations in the frequency domain.
+Finally, when computing the faithfulness scores (see Section \ref{sec:metrics}), we add a \textbf{random baseline} by randomly sampling frequency components to zero out.